 This enthalpy calculator will help you calculate the change in enthalpy of a reaction.
 Read on to learn how to calculate enthalpy and its definition.
 We will also explain the difference between endothermic and exothermic reactions, as well as provide you with an example of calculations.

 What is enthalpy?

-Enthalpy measures the total energy of a thermodynamic system — either in the form of heat or volume multiplied by pressure.
+Enthalpy measures the total energy of a thermodynamic system — either in the form of internal energy or volume multiplied by pressure.
 It is a state function depending only on the equilibrium state of a system.

 The more interesting quantity is the change of enthalpy — the total energy that was exchanged within a system.
 It is a simplified description of the energy transfer (energy is in the form of heat or work done during expansion).